Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 where $D_0 \phi_a = \frac{\partial \phi_a}{\partial t} - i [A_0, \phi_a]$.
 The equations of motion for the matrix action \eq{bfss} are given by

 which must be supplemented with the Gauss constraint

-As we discussed before, we interpret the matrix model (\ref{bfss}) as a Hamiltonian system of the IKKT matrix model whose action is given by Eq. \eq{ikkt}.
+We interpret the matrix model (\ref{bfss}) as a Hamiltonian system of the IKKT matrix model whose action is given by Eq. \eq{ikkt}.
 Note that the original BFSS matrix model \cite{bfss} contains 9 adjoint scalar fields while the action \eq{bfss} has even number of adjoint scalar fields.
-For the former case, on the one hand, we have no idea how to realize the adjoint scalar fields as a matrix representation of NC $U(1)$ gauge fields on a Hilbert space like as \eq{mat-time}.
+For the former case, we do not know how to realize the adjoint scalar fields as a matrix representation of NC $U(1)$ gauge fields on a Hilbert space like as \eq{mat-time}.
 Even it may be nontrivial to construct the Hilbert space because the M-theory is involved with a 3-form instead of symplectic 2-form.
 For the latter case, on the other hand, the previous Moyal-Heisenberg vacuum \eq{vaccum} is naturally extended to the vacuum configuration of $\mathcal{A}_N^1$ given by

-where the vacuum moduli $p_a \in \mathcal{A}^1_N$ satisfy the commutation relation \eq{moyal-vac} and $\mathcal{E}$ is a constant proportional to the identity matrix.
+where the vacuum moduli $p_a \in \mathcal{A}^1_N$ satisfy the commutation relation \eq{moyal-vac} and $\mathcal{E}$ is a constant vacuum energy density proportional to the identity matrix.
 We consider all possible deformations of the vacuum \eq{1-vaccum} and parameterize them as